Students at Greene’s undertake trial examinations throughout the academic year.

 - Selection of your trial exam paper: either you can choose a paper in your application or, with guidance from you, we can choose one on your behalf;

-- Taking your mock exam: either you can sit a self-invigilated mock exam at home or come into Greene’s, where the exams are invigilated under full examination conditions;
+- Taking your trial examination: either you can sit a self-invigilated trial examination at home or come into Greene’s, where the trial examinations are invigilated under full examination conditions;

 - Marking and grading your mock exam script: once we have received your mock exam script it will be marked and graded by one of Greene’s approved examination assessors, and returned to you.
 We aim to do this promptly from the time we receive the completed paper;

 - Feedback on your script: in addition to our marking and grading of your script, you will receive a short feedback report, highlighting areas that may need further work.